This post may contain affiliate links. Please read my disclosure policy for more details.

 Creamy, tangy and garlicky, this easy recipe makes one of the best vegan dipping sauces.
 And as you can see, it’s also perfect for making healthy and festive vegan canapes ready in no time!

-If you’re looking for more vegan dipping sauces you might have a look at this amazing beetroot hummus, ready in 5 minutes.
-Or, if you fancy more vegan recipes perfect for a party, don’t miss out this collection of delicious and easy vegan appetizers!
+If you’re looking for more vegan dipping sauces you might have a look at this amazing beetroot hummus, or sun dried tomato paste perfect for crostini.
+Or, if you fancy more vegan recipes perfect for a party, don’t miss out on this collection of delicious and easy vegan appetizers!